The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 - Promises make async code more readable and chainable

-makes async code look synchronous- Always handle errors using
+async/awaitmakes async code look synchronous- Always handle errors using

-to run async tasks in parallel
+Promise.all()to run async tasks in parallel

 12. ES6+ Features and Modern Syntax

-In 2015, ECMAScript 6 (ES6) introduced major upgrades to JavaScript โ making it cleaner, more expressive, and more powerful.
+In 2015, ECMAScript 6 (ES6) introduced major upgrades to JavaScript — making it cleaner, more expressive, and more powerful.
 Most modern JavaScript codebases rely on these features.

-Letโs explore the most important ones:
+Let’s explore the most important ones:

-and const
+🆕 let and const (Block-Scoped Variables)

-Replace var
+Replace var entirely.

 let count = 1; // can be reassigned